 Master Cell Group: in MR-DC, a group of serving cells associated with the Master Node, comprising of the Pcell and optionally one or more Scells.

-Master node: A Master eNB (in EN-DC), Master ng-eNB (in NGEN-DC) or a Master gNB (in NE-DC).
+Master node: A Master eNB (in EN-DC), Master ng-eNB (in NGEN-DC) or a Master gNB (in NN-DC and NE-DC).

 MCG bearer: in MR-DC, a bearer whose radio protocols are only located in the MCG.